michael2012z/BitBible/markdown/KJV/files/Ps.md

 18. He sendeth out his word, and melteth them: he causeth his wind to blow, and the waters flow.

-19. He sheweth his word unto Jacob, his statutes and his judgments unto Israel.his word: Heb. his words
+19. He sheweth his word unto Jacob, his statutes and his judgments unto Israel.

 20. He hath not dealt so with any nation: and as for his judgments, they have not known them.
 Praise ye the Lord.

 ## Psalms 148

 1. Praise ye the Lord.
-Praise ye the Lord from the heavens: praise him in the heights.Praise ye the Lord.
-Praise: Heb.
-Hallelujah, etc
+Praise ye the Lord from the heavens: praise him in the heights.

 2. Praise ye him, all his angels: praise ye him, all his hosts.